tetris245/ULTRAbc/README.md

 Changes for future version

-* New option in GUI - Maps to prevent that BC commands teleport you in map room, except if at least one admin of the chat room is on your Tplist (see new commands below)
+* New option in GUI - Maps to prevent that BC commands teleport you in map rooms, except if at least one admin of the chat room is on your Tplist (see new commands below)
 * New commands:
   - tplistadd (membernumber) to add a player to the list allowing to teleport you
   - tplistremove (membernumber) to remove a player from the list allowing to teleport you